 - Have a documented intellectual or developmental disability

-- Be between ages 18 and 29 years of age.
+- Be between the ages 18 and 29 years of age.
 (Applicants over 29 years of age will be screened and a needs assessment will be completed.
 Applicants will be considered for the program if our ACAP staff deems post-secondary education is the best fit for the individual.)

 - Score second-grade level or above on reading scores on Test of Adult Basic Education (TABE).